Security Tips for International Travel

 1. Register your trip and sign up for travel alerts.
 Review this page at Risk Services for information on how to register your travel, get travel insurance, and sign up for alerts on political unrest, natural disasters, and other health warnings.

 2. Leave your data and/or device at home.
 The best way to safeguard your data or device is to not bring them on the trip.
 If you don’t need to access data stored on your computer, leave your computer in a secure location at home and bring along a loaner computer instead.
-Consult your technical support staff to see if there’s an option to borrow a loaner computer for your trip.
+Consult your department or technical support staff to see if there’s an option to borrow a loaner computer for your trip.

 3. Back up your data.
 Whether you are traveling with a loaner computer, your regular computer, tablet, or smartphone, you should always back up your data.
 That way if you lose your data along with your device or malware corrupts it during the trip, you can be sure you have a good copy from which you can recover your data.